osilander/203.311/Week4/Week4.md

 ### MGI / BGI
 MGI is a relatively new technology that relies on creating DNA "nanoballs" (DNB).
 After these are made, they are deposited on a patterned flow cell (as Illumina is), fluorescent nucleotides are added, and a picture of the flow cell is taken to determine the colour of the nucleotide that has been incorporated.
 For a video of this process, see [here](https://www.google.com/search?q=mgi+seq&sxsrf=AJOqlzVqpyPqojq2ZbTyUa_XJ4Qyz9qhHg:1679016650500&source=lnms&tbm=vid&sa=X&ved=2ahUKEwiwppm46OH9AhXy9DgGHWHdCJ4Q0pQJegQIBRAG&biw=1725&bih=861&dpr=1#fpstate=ive&vld=cid:89958952,vid:xUVdJN0m38c "DNA!
 Nano!").
 This technology is very very similar to Illumina's, with similar read lengths and accuracy.

-### ElementBio Aviti
+### ElementBio Aviti and Ultima Genomics
 Element Aviti is one of the newer technologies that offer high throughput sequencing.
 It is so new that I have not figured out exactly how it works, despite [multiple](http://omicsomics.blogspot.com/2022/03/element-unveils-aviti.html "Love Keith!") [attempts](https://www.elementbiosciences.com/resources/products-and-partners/aviti-sequencing-system/avidity-sequencing-technology "Official video").
-Again, this has similar read lengths and accuracy as Illumina.

-### Ultima Genomics
+There is some rolling circle stuff (like MGI), some polony stuff, some labelled (fluorescent) nucleotides, and some non-fluorescent nucleotides.
+It is similar to - if not quite identical - "sequencing-by-synthesis."
+Again, this has similar read lengths and accuracy as Illumina (and in fact offer a kit to convert Illumina libraries so they are compatible with Aviti).

 Ultima is the most recent big entry into the NGS market, and promises by a considerable margin, the cheapest human genome ($100).
+Ultima also uses "sequencing by synthesis" ()

-### Which matter now and in the future?
+### Which platforms matter now and in the future?
 It's difficult to know what the sequencing landscape will look like in five years.
 However, current interests from people involved in sequencing may give us some idea.
 [Albert Vilella](https://twitter.com/AlbertVilella "Twitter") recently posted a Twitter poll: [Which new sequencing platform/company do you find most interesting?](https://twitter.com/AlbertVilella/status/1635572223841914880?s=20 "voting's done").

 <br>